visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SuppressMessages(int level) ->integer
+  SuppressMessages(int level) -> integer

 int level : type
     An integer value of 1,2,3 or 4

-return type : nteger
+return type : integer
     The SuppressMessages function returns the previous suppression level on success and 0 on failure.